vinu3783/Modd-based-book-recommendation-system-/README.md

 User-Centric Design: Built with a focus on simplicity, ease of use, and personalized experience.

-Download Data set from this link: https://zenodo.org/records/4265096/files/books_1.Best_Books_Ever.csv?download=1
+Download Dataset from this link: https://zenodo.org/records/4265096/files/books_1.Best_Books_Ever.csv?download=1

 Run evry Cell of IPYNB file to get: